ktor-doc-jp/ktor-doc-jp/quickstart/guides/oauth.md

 We have to install the Session feature first.
 Check the [Full Example](#full-example) for details:
 {: .note }

-ID from the user information is a string that looks like a number.
-Remember that JSON do not define long types, and that in cases like Twitter or Google, that have tons and tons of users and entities, that ID could be greater than 31 bits for a signed integer or even than 51 bits of precission from a standard Double.<br /> As rule of thumb you should always treat IDs and other number-like values as strings as long as you dont't need to do arithmetic with them.
+The ID from the user information is a string that looks like a number.
+Remember that JSON does not define long types, and that in cases like Twitter or Google, that have tons and tons of users and entities, that ID could be greater than 31 bits for a signed integer or even than 51 bits of precision from a standard Double.<br /> As a rule of thumb you should always treat IDs and other number-like values as strings if you don't need to do arithmetic with them.
 {: .note }